DiogoRibeiro7/Digital_Health_Data_Repository/Activity/Dataset_StanfordWearables/README.md

 ## Dataset

 The dataset and documentation is available at the following link.
+*Warning: The ~20 GB file will begin downloading immediately.
+Ensure that you have sufficient space before proceeding.
+If the link below does not work, try a different browser.*
 <a href="http://ipop-data.stanford.edu/wearable_data/Stanford_Wearables_data.tar" target="_blank">Download Stanford Wearables Dataset</a>
-*Note: If the above link does not initiate a download, try a different browser.*

 ## Additional Usage Information